codacy-open-source-projects-scans/pgadmin4/docs/en_US/preferences.rst

   design, and the Workspace layout, which provides distraction free dedicated areas for the Query Tool, PSQL, and Schema Diff tools.
 'Workspace' layout is the default layout, but user can change it to 'Classic'.

+* When the *Open the Query Tool/PSQL in their respective workspaces* switch is set to *True* then all Query Tool/PSQL tabs will open in their respective workspaces.
+By default, this setting is False, meaning that Query Tool/PSQL tabs will open in the currently active workspace (either the default or the workspace selected at the time of opening).

+* When the *Save the application state?* option is enabled  the current state of various tools—such as Query Tool, ERD, Schema Diff, and PSQL—will be saved in the encrypted format.
+If the application is closed unexpectedly, the tab is accidentally closed, or the page is refreshed, the saved state will be automatically restored for each respective tool. **Note:** Saving the application state will not preserve data for tool tabs opened in separate browser tabs when running in server mode.Any tool referring ad-hoc server connection will not be restored.

 * Use the *Themes* drop-down listbox to select the theme for pgAdmin.
 You'll also get a preview just below the drop down.
 You can also submit your own themes,